MarekHo/OCRReader/README.md

 # OCRReader

 Application for optical character recognition.
-Readed files are saved in XLSX extenstion.
+Readed files are saved in XLSX files.

 # Built With